Yeounui/Study/README.md

-# study
+# Study

-This is an archives of programming what I have studied in university.
+This is an archive of programming what I have studied in university.
 It includes python, C++, R, SQL, and so on...

+my-system
+├─ Assignments
+│  ├─ Bioinformatics
+│  ├─ Informatics
+│  └─ Probabilities and Statistics
+├─ Minor codes
+│  └─ docker_build
+├─ R-CNN
+└─ Self-studies
+   ├─ C(pp)
+   ├─ Image extraction from videos
+   └─ Practices on book